 Independence Day Celebration – Amherst July 4 This promises to be an event that everyone will enjoy; featuring a children’s carnival, face-painting, games, field races, a pie-eating contest, the Amherst Community Band, and of course, fireworks.
 Location: Various around town.

-July 4th Sidewalk Sale - Lee, June 29-July 4 Don’t miss this weekend of spectacular savings on hot summer fashions!
+July 4th Sidewalk Sale - Lee, July 3-6 Don’t miss this weekend of spectacular savings on hot summer fashions!

-Star Spangled Springfield – Springfield , July 4 Program begins at 7:00p.m., on the steps of City Hall, Celebrating America.
+Star Spangled Springfield – Springfield , July 4 Program begins at 7:00p.m., at Riverfront Park, Celebrating America.
 Fireworks will commence at 9:30 p.m. from the Memorial Bridge with musical simulcast on MIX 93.1 FM.